nguefackuriel/nguefackuriel/README.md

 🚩 Interested in Machine Learning projects applied to Healthcare, Agriculture, Environment and Transport 🚩 Interested in Robotics
 🚩 Interested in Model deployment
-💖 In a complicated relationship with Neural Networks
-🎵 Love films, music and sport
+💖 In a complicated relationship with Artificial Intelligence 🎵 Love films, music and sport
 ```
 <hr>